LLejoly/personal_project/documentation/api-documentation/docs/api.md

 *check_token* `GET`
 ------------------
 Gives the possibility to check the validity of a token.
-If this one is valid a response with the status 200 is returned in other cases a response with the status 400 is returned.
+If this one is valid a response with the status code 200 is returned in other cases a response with the status code 400 is returned.

+The prototype of the request:
 ```
 localhost:5000/check_token/<token>
 ```